 Got something to say?

 Whether it’s a marriage proposal, a birthday surprise, a charity campaign or an event promotion if Sean likes your idea he’ll do it in epic scale at a beach of your choice!

 We can advise on professional film production and on best practices for online video campaigns involving our sand art.
 We have been featured in TV ads, kids and lifestyle programmes and documentaries on RTE, TV3, BBC and ITV.
 Maybe you have your own film crew or you might need us to recommend some options.
 Either way we have lots of experience with drone operators, film directors, producers and campaign managers so we would be delighted to offer you our opinion.

-We were commissioned by TV3 to create this promo video for Ireland’s opening game of the Six Nations Rugby 2018.
+We were commissioned by TV3 (now Virgin Media One) to create this promo video for Ireland’s opening game of the Six Nations Rugby 2018.

 Our Snow Art made during Storm Emma was featured on both TV3 and RTE News.

 This was a commission from Cork Samaritans for an online campaign.
 ‘Life’s Worth Talking About’ was created on Inchydoney beach in County Cork.

 This piece was a promo for professional boxer Craig McCarthy ‘Built To Last’ who brought professional boxing back to Waterford for the first time since 1948 with a Ring Kings event in WIT Arena.
 Filmed on Stradbally Cove in Waterford. #BTL.

 This piece is called ‘Mother Guernica’ and is dedicated to all mothers.
 Sean created it on Bunmahon Beach.